gugupig/MLP_tagger/README.md

 W2V: convert word into word vectors, you don't need to run it either model_10.bin:word embedding model trained on our corpus by using libray Gensin.Word2Vec (no pre-trained models are used)

-Mini_batch GD_1ST and CLR_2ND are our two trained model who yield the best result, you can load them by using Data_Prep.NN_load(path) they are basically two objects of NN_Vec class, please read the comments in NN_Vectorization to know there attributes and methods
+Mini_batch GD_1ST and CLR_2ND are two trained model who yield the best result, you can load them by using Data_Prep.NN_load(path) they are basically two objects of NN_Vec class, please read the comments in NN_Vectorization to know there attributes and methods